Interacting Supernovae and Supernova Impostors. SN 2009ip, is this the end?: Observations

 \subsection{Spectroscopy}

-Optical and near-infrared spectra of SN 2009ip (Figures \ref{fig4}, \ref{fig5}, \ref{fig6} and \ref{fig7}; the log of observations is in Appendix) were collected using the 8.2-m Very Large Telescope (VLT) UT1 (+ FORS) and UT2 (+XShooter) at the Cerro Paranal Observatory (ESO Chile), the 3.58-m ESO-NTT (+ EFOSC2 and SOFI) at the La Silla Observatory (ESO Chile), the 8.2-m Gemini South Telescope (with GMOS) in Cerro Pach\'on (Chile), the 3.58-m Telescopio Nazionale Galileo (TNG, equipped with LRS), the 4.2-m William Herschel Telescope (WHT, with ISIS) and the 2.56-m Nordic Optical Telescope (+ ALFOSC) located in La Palma (Canary Islands, Spain).
+Optical and near-infrared spectra of SN 2009ip (Figures \ref{fig5}, \ref{fig6}, \ref{fig7}, \ref{fig8} and \ref{fig9}) were collected using the 8.2-m Very Large Telescope (VLT) UT1 (+ FORS) and UT2 (+XShooter) at the Cerro Paranal Observatory (ESO Chile), the 3.58-m ESO-NTT (+ EFOSC2 and SOFI) at the La Silla Observatory (ESO Chile), the 8.2-m Gemini North Telescope (with GMOS) in Cerro Pach\'on (Chile), the 3.58-m Telescopio Nazionale Galileo (TNG, equipped with LRS), the 4.2-m William Herschel Telescope (WHT, with ISIS) and the 2.56-m Nordic Optical Telescope (+ ALFOSC) located in La Palma (Canary Islands, Spain).
+Basic information on the spectra collected during the observational campaign of SN 2009ip is reported in Table \ref{tab_spec}.